Share:

 Note: Overcrowding increases health and safety concerns and stresses the condition of the housing stock and infrastructure.
 Overcrowding is strongly related to household size (particularly for large and very-large households) and the availability of suitably sized housing.
 Overcrowding impacts both owners and renters; however, renters are generally more significantly impacted.

-2014-2022 Regional Housing Needs Allocation
+2023-2031 Regional Housing Needs Allocation (RHNA)

-Every eight years, the Regional Housing Needs Allocation (RHNA) process is used to assign each city and county in California their “fair share” of new housing units to build.
-These units of housing are intended to accommodate existing need and projected growth in the region.
-The RHNA process is critical because it requires all cities and counties to plan for the housing needs of their residents, regardless of income, in an effort to plan for future growth and ease the Bay Area’s acute housing crisis.
+Every eight years, the Regional Housing Needs Allocation (RHNA) process is used to assign each city and county in California their “fair share” of the region’s housing need, by income level.
+These homes are intended to address the housing shortage, meeting the needs of existing residents and accommodating projected growth in the region.

-Los Altos Hills’ 2015-2022 RHNA Permit Progress as of 12/2022
+Los Altos Hills’ Final 2014-2022 RHNA Permit Progress

 Affordability LevelRHNA TargetPermits IssuedProgress to Target